iansan5653/assertion-types/README.md

 [`tsd`](https://github.com/SamVerschueren/tsd). `tsd` appears to solve many problems and is a great contendor for testing types, however:

-- It still doesn't take advantage of the compiler's abilities.
+- It still doesn't take advantage of the compiler's abilities (adds an additional testing step).
 - It has a not-insignificant learning curve and doesn't always have the outcomes you'd expect (https://github.com/SamVerschueren/tsd/issues/65).
 - Setup requires some extra steps, whereas this library is drop-in.